-We meet at 12 midday at the Astor Hotel, Level 2, 157 Macquarie Street, Hobart (03) 6234 6611.
-Individual river bags (60 litres) and paddling gear will be issued here.
-Excess gear may be stored at the Astor if you are staying there, otherwise we can arrange storage for you.
-It is possible to meet at Queenstown by prior arrangement.
+We meet at 1 pm at the Astor Private Hotel, Level 2, 157 Macquarie Street, Hobart (03) 6234 6611.
+Individual river bags (60+ litres) and paddling gear will be issued here.
+Excess luggage may be stored at the Astor if you are staying there, otherwise we can secure it in our equipment container.
+It is possible to meet at Queenstown on the evening of day one or morning of day two by prior arrangement.

 Time of Return

 We expect to return to Hobart by early evening, between 6 and 7 pm.
 Our tour concludes with a yacht cruise on the Gordon River then across Macquarie Harbour to Strahan.
 From here our coach will return to Hobart.
 Please note that very occasionally delays can be caused by extreme weather conditions.
 We recommend catching the last flight out of Hobart on the day after the trip.

 Moderate – This tour is ideal for families with children and to get a taste of the Franklin River A reasonable level of fitness is important and should improve your enjoyment of this trip.
 Rapids range from Grade One to Grade Five, though most are Grade Two or Three.
 The most difficult level run on most trips is Grade Four and it is possible to walk around most of these rapids should you choose.
 You should feel confident swimming in a buoyancy vest should you fall out of the raft.
 Please call us on 1800 111 142 anytime if you would like to discuss your fitness level.

 This is a guide only and may alter with river levels.